rtm-dc/LAB-SOP-experiments/docs/04-Analysis.md

 distributional assumptions, for statistical inference.
 In particular, when we have complex designs or analysis strategies, we use randomization inference.

+### Testing

 For example, with modest sample sizes and a complex experimental design, in
-@avimammoo23 we use randomization inference.
+@avimammoo23 we use randomization inference for testing.
 Below is an annotated example of doing so, using a `for` loop.
 We set the seed using the method in Section
 \@ref(sec-set-seed); we simulate treatment assignments using the method in Section \@ref(sec-create-treatment).
 More simulations reduces simulation error.
+In this example, the original randomization is an independent Bernoulli coin-flip for each unit, and the estimation strategy is bivariate linear regression.
+Adjust these details to fit your design and analysis strategies.

 ``` r